Review information about the newly implemented Pay-for-Performance Program.

 MHCP covers enteral nutritional products when the recipient's diagnosis can be linked to the need for a nutritional product.
 Refer to MHCP Equipment and Supplies policy, for additional information.

 Payment for debridement or reduction of non-pathological toenails, and of non-infected or non-eczematized corns or calluses is limited to the services defined in MN Rule 9505.0350 Subp 3.
-These services are considered routine foot care, unless the patient has a systemic condition which may require the expertise of a professional.
+These services are considered routine foot care, unless the patient has a systemic condition that may require the expertise of a professional.

 The following coverage limitations apply to podiatry services: